dynaroars/dig/README.md

 DIG is written in Python using the **SAGE** mathematics system.
 It infers invariants using dynamic execution (over execution traces) and checks those invariants using symbolic states and constraint solving.
 DIG uses **Symbolic PathFinder** to collect symbolic states and uses the **Z3** SMT solver for constraint solving.

-The current version of DIG works with Java programs and concrete program execution traces.
-Previous versions also work with C and raw traces.
+The current version of DIG works with Java programs, C programs, and concrete program execution traces.

 ## Setup